Odometer fraud in Queensland: the law, the regulators, and what buyers can do.

 If you purchased a vehicle relying on an odometer reading that turned out to be false, the ACL provides several avenues.

 Under the consumer guarantees provisions (Part 3-2 of the ACL), goods supplied by a business must be of acceptable quality, fit for purpose, and match any description provided.
-A vehicle with an artificially low odometer reading almost certainly does not match the description under which it was sold.
+A vehicle with an artificially low odometer reading is unlikely to match the description under which it was sold.
 If the seller is a business, the consumer guarantees apply regardless of what any contract says, and they cannot be excluded by agreement.

 The practical remedies depend on whether the failure is major or minor.
-A major failure, which is likely where the odometer has been significantly altered, entitles the buyer to a full refund or to keep the goods and seek compensation for the reduction in value.
+Whether the failure is a major failure under section 260 of the ACL is assessed on the facts.
+Where it is, the buyer is entitled to a full refund or to keep the goods and seek compensation for the reduction in value.
 Damages for consequential losses, such as repair costs attributable to the true mileage, may also be recoverable.

 For a private sale, the consumer guarantees do not apply.
 The ACL’s misleading conduct provisions still apply if the seller was acting in trade or commerce (which a habitual private seller may be), but a one-off private sale is generally outside the consumer guarantee regime.
 This is a significant difference and one reason why buyers dealing with private sellers have a thinner safety net.